 Little by little, sensation is said to have returned to Rinnosuke's body, until at last he could stand with the help of a kongozue staff.
 In deep gratitude, the two dedicated the hakoguruma that had sustained his life to Yakushi Nyorai, the principal Buddha of Byodoji.

-Rinnosuke standing with Chief Priest Taniguchi Shinryo
+Photograph: Rinnosuke standing again with Chief Priest Taniguchi Shinryo

 A Prayer Still Told Today